one-ware/one-ware.com/docs/one-ai/03-handwritten-digits-demo.md

 Finally, we click on the **Train** button in the top-right corner to start the training.
 You can monitor the training progress in the **Logs** and **Statistics** tabs.

 ## Model Export

----

-**Note:** The model export is still under development at the moment so you won't be able to follow this part of the demo yet, but this feature will be available soon.
-We provide an exported ONNX model that you can download [here](https://github.com/one-ware/OneAI_demo_datasets/blob/main/models/nist_sd19_sorted/onnx/nist_sd19_sorted.onnx) instead.
-To use the model in the next chapter, right click on your project folder in OneWare Studio, select **Open in File Manager** and insert the model into the folder ``[selected_name]/Models``.
-You might need to restart OneWare Studio for the model to show up in the **Camera Tool**.

----

 After the training is completed, we need to export our model.
 We configured our model to run on an Altera™ Max® 10 16K, but for now we are content with testing its capabilities on a computer.
 To use the model inside of OneWare Studio's camera tool, we need to export it as an ONNX model.
 To do so, we click on the **Export** button, which opens a new window with configurations.
 In the **Export type** drop-down menu, we select ONNX since that is the format we need.

 Next we can activate different settings, that change how our model is exported.
 If we check the **Export with pre- and postprocessing** checkbox, ONE AI will build all of our filters directly into the model.
 We activate this setting, because the filter pipeline is an important part of our model.
 The next setting allows us to change between exporting a floating point or quantized model.
 At the moment, the ONNX model export supports only floating point models, so we will receive a floating point model whether we check the box or not.